Creating a Video-Wall with Yodeck

 5. Click the Push to Players?” button.

-When using LKV, there is a small limitation.
+There is a small limitation when using LKV.
 The input of the LKV should have sound; otherwise, the player cannot playback the stream.
 This is the default behavior of the LKV hardware.

-If the assigned media on your Master player does not have sound, for example, an image, you have to Mute ALL the slave players (from the Monitor settings in the Sound/Display Tab) to overcome the limitation of the LKV.
+If the assigned media on your Master player does not have sound, for example, an image, you have to Mute ALL the slave players (from the Screen settings in the Sound/Display Tab) to overcome the LKV’s limitation.

 Sound Configuration